SatanPemula/SatanPemula/README.md

 Donate World : SatanPro 🗿

-Don't ever admit that you wrote this, because I'm so tired of writing all this DICK!
+Don't ever admit that you wrote this, because I'm so tired of writing all this debugsh*t
 ```

 ### List